 Frenchay Campus has many accessible features, including lifts to different levels, automatic doors and clearly marked accessible routes.
-Other UWE Bristol campuses are also accessible; however, due to the age of the buildings, there may be some minor navigational issues.
+Other UWE Bristol campuses are also accessible, however, due to the age of the buildings, there may be some minor navigational issues.

 We encourage you to visit the campus where your course will be based, as this should help you judge whether you will need some orientation support or further adjustments such as to timetabling.
 If you have any questions about this, get in touch with the Disability Service Team.

 Our wellbeing practitioners are here to support your mental health and personal development needs.